PayPal NVP API Basics

 You execute a PayPal API operation by submitting the request to a PayPal API server.

-You should log basic information from the request and response messages of each PayPal API operation you execute.
+You must log basic information from the request and response messages of each PayPal API operation you execute.
 You must log the

 CorrelationID returned in the response message, which identifies the PayPal application that processed the request and must be provided to Merchant Technical Support if you need their assistance with a specific transaction.